FredericoIsaac/Case-Studies/Data_Structure_Algorithms/notes.md

         hash_code_1 = hash_function("abcd")
         print(hash_code_1)

+While doing the get() operation, if the entry is found in the cache, it is known as a cache hit.
+If, however, the entry is not found, it is known as a cache miss.

 When two different inputs produce the same output, then we have something called a collision.
 An ideal hash function must be immune from producing collisions.

 Similarly, we can treat abcde in base p as